The Words Don't Fit the Picture: Recording and composition

 As Atkins scaled back his production duties at RCA, Nelson worked more with Felton Jarvis, who also produced Fats Domino, Skeeter Davis, and Elvis Presley.
 The album was recorded at RCA Studios in Nashville and contains all Nelson originals.
 The album is most notable for containing Nelson's first solo recording of "Good Hearted Woman", a song he composed with his friend Waylon Jennings.
 Jennings, who had been fighting many of the same battles with RCA as Nelson, started writing the song and asked Nelson to help him finish it during a late-night poker game at the Fort Worther Motel on Jacksboro Highway in Fort Worth.
 By all accounts, Nelson's contribution was minimal, with his third wife Connie recalling, "The only part Willie came up with was ‘Through teardrops and laughter they walk through this world hand in hand.’
 Waylon said, ‘That’s it!
 That’s what’s missing’ and gave Willie half the song."
 Nelson also collaborated with songwriter Don Bowman on "Stay Away From Lonely Places".
 Bowman previously wrote "Just to Satisfy You" with Jennings, a song Waylon and Willie would take to the top of the charts in 1982.

 The album cover, shot by Jimmy Moore, portends Nelson's impending stylistic change - flanked by his wife, Connie, and his producer Felton Jarvis, dressed as a chauffeur, Nelson poses in front of a Rolls-Royce in full-freak cowboy regalia, battered guitar case in tow.

 Reception

 Jim Worbois of AllMusic states, "Another fine album of Willie originals, it's not quite as strong as some of his other albums released about this time, but still good."

+Release History

+Unlike most Willie Nelson albums from this time period, this was also issued on 8-track cartridge (RCA P8S-1892).

+In 2017, reissue label Vinyl Me, Please remastered and reissued this album for the first time.
+Six years later, the Netherlands-based label Music on CD issued this album on Compact Disc, under license from RCA/Sony.